Pre-train and Learn: Preserve Global Information for Graph Neural Networks: Experiments

-\section{4 Experiments}
+In the paper, we choose a parallel framework to learn from these heterogeneous attributes.
+But are there any alternative technique choices?

+The pretrained vectors can be integrated with the classification model in different stages, e.g. early/middle/late fusion. \begin{itemize} \item Early fusion: Early fusion is quite simple, where the pretrained and raw attributes are combined in the input layer.
+For example, we can concatenate the attributes and then feed them to a GNN model. \item Middle fusion: Middle fusion is a bit more complicated.
+It is required to design specifical propagation and aggregation functions of GNN to integrate the features in each layer. \item Late fusion: The late fusion is the current version of parallel framework.
+The attributes are fed to different GNNs and the outputs are combined in the final layer. \end{itemize}

+In practice, early fusion can already improve the precision, but the improvement is not so big as late fusion.
+See table 3 in section 4.2.2 for details.
+Middle fusion requires to modify the inner propagation or aggregation functions of the specifical GNN.
+Hence, the framework will lose generality to apply to other GNNs.
+Therefore, we choose late fusion as our learning framework, which not only gives the best performance, but also can improve the global information utilization ability of general GNNs.

+\section{Experiments}

-In this section, we want to address the following questions\footnote{The data, code and pre-trained vectors to reproduce our results will be released on https://github.com/zhudanhao/g-gnn}: \begin{itemize} \item \textbf{Q1}: How do G-GNNs perform in comparison to state-of-the-art GNN kernels on attributed graphs? \item \textbf{Q2}: Are all the designed components in G-GNN helpful for achieving stronger learning ability? \item \textbf{Q2}: How does G-GNN perform in comparison to state-of-the-art learning methods on plain graphs?
+In this section, we conduct experiments to answer the following research questions\footnote{The data, code and pre-trained vectors to reproduce our results are released on https://github.com/zhudanhao/G-GNN}: \begin{itemize} \item \textbf{Q1}: How does G-GNN perform in comparison with state-of-the-art GNN kernels on attributed graphs? \item \textbf{Q2}: Are all the designed components in G-GNN helpful for achieving stronger learning ability? \item \textbf{Q3}: How does G-GNN perform in comparison with state-of-the-art learning methods on plain graphs?

 \end{itemize}